African trypanosomiasis

+Risk factors

+Risk factors include living in or traveling to rural areas of sub-Saharan Africa where tsetse flies are present.
+Occupations such as farming, fishing, and hunting increase exposure risk.

 Signs and symptoms

-African trypanosomiasis symptoms occur in two stages: 1) the hemolymphatic stage and 2) the neurological stage.
-The hemolymphatic stage refers to the period when parasites are present in the blood and lymphatic system, prior to central nervous system involvement.
-The neurological stage, also called the meningoencephalitic phase, begins when Trypanosoma parasites cross the blood–brain barrier and invade the central nervous system.
+African trypanosomiasis symptoms occur in two stages: 1) the hemolymphatic stage and 2) the neurological or meningoencephalitic stage.
+The hemolymphatic stage is to the period when parasites are present in the blood and lymphatic system, prior to central nervous system involvement.
+The neurological stage, also called the meningoencephalitic stage, begins when Trypanosoma parasites cross the blood–brain barrier and invade the central nervous system.
 In addition to the hemolymphatic stage neurological symptoms can still present themselves, resulting in a difficulty in distinguishing the two stages based on clinical features alone.

 The disease has been reported to present with atypical symptoms in infected individuals who originate from non-endemic areas (e.g., travelers).
-The reasons for this are unclear and may be genetic.
-Delayed or missed diagnosis in infected individuals who originate from non-endemic areas (travelers) has been reported symptoms including higher susceptibility and quicker progression of advanced stages of the disease.
-The reasons for this are unclear, but certain symptoms, such as high fever, could be due to genetic factors or a lack of previous exposure to non-human-pathogenic forms of trypanosomes.
+In such persons, the infection is said to present mainly as fever with gastrointestinal symptoms (e.g., diarrhea and jaundice) and with lymphadenopathy rarely developing.
+An earlier study noted a greater dominance of the neurological symptoms, and also reported the presence of jaundice.
+The reasons for this are unclear and may be genetic or linked to a lack of previous exposure to forms of trypanosomes not pathogenic to humans.
 The low number of such cases may also have skewed findings.
-In such persons, the infection is said to present mainly as fever with gastrointestinal symptoms (e.g., diarrhea and jaundice) and with lymphadenopathy rarely developing.
+These symptomatological differences have resulted in delayed or missed diagnosis.